 This course is designed to develop advanced computation skills using a personal finance and career context for learning.
-This course helps develop pre-algebra skills to prepare student for college level algebra courses.
+This course helps develop prealgebra skills to prepare students for college level algebra courses.
 This course will develop skills using measurements, graphs, and charts as applied to a career-specific context.
 (D)